How to Knit a Swatch & Calculate Gauge

 Make a swatch that is at least 6” square, including the border.
 THIS IS NOT A WASTE OF TIME OR YARN!

 The pattern should specify how many stitches you should have in 4″.
-If it only specifies the stitches per inch, multiply that number by 4 to get the number of stitches in 4″.
+If it specifies the stitches per inch, multiply that number by 4 to get the number of stitches in 4″.

-This example is for a stockinette swatch with a garter stitch border.
+These instructions are for a stockinette swatch with a garter stitch border.
 The garter stitch border keeps the swatch from curling.

-Knit Your Swatch
+How to Knit Your Swatch

 Cast on the number of stitches specified in the pattern gauge plus 12, using the cast on specified in the pattern.
 If it does not specify a particular cast on, use whatever cast on you prefer.
 (Swatches are a good place to practice new cast ons.)